The Basic Rules of Golf Croquet

 24. The striker must hold the mallet by its shaft and swing it so as to attempt to hit the ball cleanly with an end face of its head.
 A fault is committed if, when playing a stroke, the striker:

-(a) touches any ball or the striker's mallet touches any other ball, or
+(a) touches any ball with their body or clothing, or

-(b) hits their own ball more than once, or
+(c) hits their own ball more than once (known as a 'double tap'), or

-(c) squeezes their ball against a hoop or the peg, or
+(d) squeezes their ball against a hoop or the peg (known as a 'crush'), or

-(d) plays a stroke in which their mallet causes actual damage to the court.
+(e) plays a stroke in which their mallet causes actual damage to the court sufficient to deflect a ball played over the area.

 Other Forms of Play

-23. In handicap singles play, the lower-handicapped player gives the higher-handicapped player the number of extra strokes equal to the difference in their handicaps.
-One or more of these can be taken at the striker's option at the end of a normal turn, but only playing the same ball.
-No hoop point may be scored for the striker's side by using an extra stroke.
+28. In handicap singles play, the lower-handicapped player gives the higher-handicapped player the number of extra strokes equal to the difference in their handicaps.

 Longer or Shorter Games

-25. Games may also be played as 7 or 19 point games.
+32. Games may also be played as 7 or 19 point games.
 In these, the winner is the side which first scores 4 or 10 points respectively.
+In a 7 point game the first 6 hoops are scored, followed by hoop 1 again if a 7th hoop is required.
 In a 19 point game, after the first 12 hoops are scored, hoops 3, 4, 1, 2, 11 and 12 are played, followed by hoop 3 again as the 19th hoop if required.

 [last updated March 2022]